People-led climate solutions

 For example, in South Africa, our partner Biowatch promotes seed saving and agroecology practices that enhance resilience to climate change.
 The results?
 Long-term food security for more than 500 rural farmers and their families, while also preserving biodiversity.

-The Grassroots Climate Solutions Fund is unprecedented in that it provides a continuum of support to people fighting climate change.
+The CLIMA (Climate Leaders In Movement Action) Fund is unprecedented in that it provides a continuum of support to people fighting climate change.

 What does this support look like in action?

 It means we can award a security grant in as little as 12 hours to an activist whose life or family has been threatened.